- Virtual Race Day Details

 Grant Award: $30,000.00

-The YWCA of Duluth Breast Cancer Advocacy Program provides community outreach and advocacy to bring breast health services to medically underserved women, including women of color, lesbian and bi-sexual identified women, and women without income and/or insurance.
+The YWCA of Duluth Breast Cancer Awareness Program provides community outreach and advocacy to bring breast health services to medically underserved women, including women of color, lesbian and bi-sexual identified women, and women who are under insured or have no insurance.
 The program conducts community outreach to support regular mammography, clinical breast exams, monthly self breast examination, and yearly reminders.
 The program works to strengthen partnerships with local medical providers and organizations that already provide services to underserved women to reduce barriers that keep women from getting breast cancer screenings.
-Periodic “Barrier Busting” events and/or meetings are held in collaboration with the Fond Du Lac Reservation (FDL) and leaders from communities of color and lesbian/bi-sexual identified organizations to address barriers in accessing regular breast health care with local providers.
-Women share their stories and/or experiences’ regarding what keeps them from accessing services to expand provider knowledge.
+Periodic “Dismantling Barriers” events and/or meetings are held in collaboration with the Fond Du Lac Reservation (FDL) and leaders from communities of color and lesbian/bi-sexual identified organizations to address barriers in accessing regular breast health care with local providers.
 Advocacy and patient navigation is also provided to women in accessing breast health care, follow up services, cultural barriers and transportation issues.
 Other services and support are provided to women diagnosed with abnormal results or breast cancer diagnoses.
-Evaluation is measured by outpatient tracking and feedback from program participants.
 The impact is that underserved women are reached with breast health services.